 Play Mandala Treasure Hunt.

-These vision games are great for any child; they will have fun while building their vision skills!
-For children with a deficit in their visual processing these games are fun ways that you can exercise the eyes without tears.
+Vision games are great for any child; they will have fun while building their vision skills!
+For children with a deficit in their visual processing skills, these games are fun ways that you can exercise the eyes without tears.
 As with any deficit, disorder or developmental issue with your child we recommend getting the input from a professional.
 The VMI test (visual motor integration) is one way to test your child’s visual acuity.

 Have fun seeing the world in a whole new way!